sfc-gh-mkornexl/E2E_ML_HOL/README.md

 Once the session is past, this repo will also be updated to include the recording of the session for redundancy.

-Note that all you need to run this demo is the .ipynb file in this directory- everything else is self-contained within that file :D
+Note that all you need to run this demo is the .ipynb file in this directory- everything else is self-contained within that file.
+There is an architecture diagram of what we'll be building today in the repo if you're interested, though!